NFL standings: Updated AFC, NFC playoff picture for Week 9 of 2020 season - Up News Info

 Who would be in?

-3. Buffalo Bills (6-2), first place, AFC East.
+3. Buffalo Bills (7-2), first place, AFC East.
 The Bills lost to the Chiefs, who are ahead of them by a full game.
 They also lost to the Titans, who are a half-game behind.
-The Patriots are fading fast, but the Bills now are trying to protect a 2.5-game lead over the Dolphins.
+The Patriots are fading fast, but the Bills now are trying to protect a 3-win lead over the Dolphins.
 They probably will end up being locked into this seed.

-4. Tennessee Titans (5-2), first place, AFC South.
-The Titans have dropped two consecutive games after starting 5-0, allowing the Colts, whom they have yet to play, to tie them in record.
-They hold the tiebreaker for now with a 2-0 division record.
+4. Tennessee Titans (6-2), first place, AFC South.
+The Titans rebounded after dropping two consecutive games after starting 5-0, allowing the Colts, whom they have yet to play, to tie them in record.
+They also hold the tiebreaker for now with a 2-0 division record.

-5. Baltimore Ravens (5-2), second place, AFC North.
+5. Baltimore Ravens (6-2), second place, AFC North.
 The Ravens lost to the Steelers and the Chiefs, which puts their chances of winning the division again with another top seed at a longshot.
-Now they need to focus on beating the Colts, Patriots, Titans and Steelers in the next month.
+Now they need to focus on beating the Patriots, Titans and Steelers in the next month.

-6. Indianapolis Colts (5-2), second place, AFC South.
-The Colts pulled even with the Titans in Week 8.
-They have weird losses to the Jaguars and the Browns but have been otherwise solid on the strength of their defense.
-That loss to Cleveland could hurt later in tiebreakers if they can’t jump up to take the division.

 Who can get there?